TheMonk2121/ai-dev-tasks/README.md

 ### 2️⃣ Generate Your Task List from the PRD

-With your PRD drafted (e.g., `MyFeature-PRD.md`), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.
+With your PRD drafted (e.g., `MyFeature-PRD.md`), the next step is to generate a detailed, step-by-step implementation plan optimized for AI execution.

-1. Ensure you have `generate-tasks.md` accessible.
+1. Ensure you have `02_generate-tasks.md` accessible.
 2. In your AI tool, use the PRD to create tasks:

     ```text
-    Now take @MyFeature-PRD.md and create tasks using @generate-tasks.md
+    Now take @MyFeature-PRD.md and create tasks using @02_generate-tasks.md
     ```
     *(Note: Replace `@MyFeature-PRD.md` with the actual filename of the PRD you generated in step 1.)*